CarlosCD/cant_wait/test/README.markdown

         bundle

-4. Set up your PostgreSQL test database and edit accordingly the file <tt>test/database.yml</tt>
+4. Set up your PostgreSQL/PostGIS test database and edit accordingly the file <tt>test/database.yml</tt>, not specifying the adapter in the file.

 5. Get the gems used by the test Rails apps: